 - The original capdl-loader, while versatile, is not verified and does not embed the CapDL specification in a way that is compatible with the Microkit's SDK model.
-We note that the capdl-loader must be linked against a C version of the CapDL spec (which can be produced from the CapDL spec itself using an unverified Haskell tool). - The new rust-capdl-loader is easy to use but also not verified (see Section 9.3 for detail). - The formally verified case-init CapDL loader is presently too restrictive, in so far as it does not support the 64-bit Arm architecture nor the new MCS variant of the kernel (on which the Microkit is based).
-It is also cumbersome to use, as it requires the use of the kernel build system.
+We note that the capdl-loader must be linked against a C version of the CapDL spec, but fortunately, this can be produced from the CapDL spec itself using an unverified Haskell tool). - The new rust-capdl-loader is easy to use but also not verified (see Section 9.3 for detail).